vadulas/Final_Project/README.md

-# Final Project - Machine Learning Integration
+# MLB AllStar Predictions - Machine Learning Integration Project

 **Project Requirements**:
 1. Use ML in the context of technologies learned.